Netflix original shows lure more new subscribers than expected

 The company’s market capitalization stands at $137.2 billion, more than double a year earlier.

-But it faces growing competition as technology companies such as Apple Inc APPL.O and Amazon.com Inc (AMZN.O) pour money into premium programming, international rivals jump into streaming, and traditional media companies pursue digital customers.
+But it faces growing competition as technology companies such as Apple Inc and Amazon.com Inc pour money into premium programming, international rivals jump into streaming, and traditional media companies pursue digital customers.

-Walt Disney Co (DIS.N) will stop supplying new movies to Netflix starting next year and will start its own streaming service for families.
+Walt Disney Co will stop supplying new movies to Netflix starting next year and will start its own streaming service for families.

 During the quarter ended in March, Netflix boosted original programming on its monthly subscription service by 85 percent from a year earlier to a record 483 hours, according to Cowen & Co analysts.